Be an enrolled undergraduate or graduate student at AU or an Invited Partner School during the Spring semester.

 Registration and USB/Disk Drop-off

-Student registration begins at 8:00 a.m. and ends at 9:00 a.m. on Saturday, February 6, 2016.
-Undergraduate students will check in and drop off their presentation (on CD or USB that will be returned) in the main lobby of Kogod School of Business Building.
-Breakfast will be provided.
-Graduate students will check in and drop off their presentation (on CD or USB that will be returned) in the Terrace Level Lounge in Kogod.
-A light, continental breakfast will be available.
+Student registration begins at 8:00 a.m. and ends at 9:00 a.m. on competition day.
+Undergraduate students will check in and drop off their presentation (on a USB that will be returned the week after the competition) in the main lobby of the Ward building.
+Graduate students will check in and drop off their presentation (on a USB that will be returned the week after the competition) in the Terrace Level Lounge in Kogod.
+A light, continental breakfast will be available at both locations.

-USB/Disk Drop-off Deadline: 8:45 a.m.
-A CD or USB drive containing the final copy of the presentation must be submitted by 8:45 a.m. on Saturday, February 6, 2016 at registration.
+USB Drop-off Deadline: 8:45 a.m.
+A SB drive containing the final copy of the presentation must be submitted by 8:45 a.m. on competition day at registration.
 All team members must be checked in by 9:00 a.m.

 The top 3 teams in each division will proceed to the afternoon final round.
 All judges will evaluate the final round of presentations.
 Judges will review the final round of the same division which they judged in the morning.
 Finalists will be announced at staggered intervals during and after lunch, so each finalist team will have an equal amount of time to prepare.